AdaCore/spark2014/lrm/source/introduction.rst

    those names shall refer to distinct entities.
    *Rationale: to support flow analysis and to aid clarity of the interface definition.*

+#.
+Where it is possible to specify subprogram behaviour using a language feature that
+   refers to abstract state, it shall be possible to define a corresponding *refined* version of the language feature that refers to hidden state.
+   **Rationale: may be multiple refinements for a given abstract specification and so the user should specify what they actually want; supports stepwise development

 General Actions
 ---------------